gongahkia/judgeman/README.md

 4. Open any **elit** page
 5. Click the toggle button

-> Working out support for other browsers
-> Add video here later
+Support for other browsers like Opera, Vivaldi have not been extensively tested, but this extension should work.
+Open an issue for further support.